vandycknick/teleport/rfd/0098-registered-openssh-nodes.md

 #### Option 2

-When a user sends a request to a Proxy to connect to a node, the Proxy will attempt to find a node resource by either its hostname or address, whichever the user specified.
+When a user sends a request to a Proxy to connect to a node, the Proxy will attempt to find a node resource by either its hostname or IP, whichever the user specified.
 If the resource exists and has the `agentless` `sub_kind`, an RBAC check will be preformed.
 If the resource does not exist or isn't an `agentless` node, the connection flow will continue as normal.

 Pros:

 - No need to connect to node to preform RBAC check
-- Updating node labels can simply be done in DB
+- Updating node labels can simply be done by using `tctl`
 - CA rotation is simple as every registered OpenSSH node will have the same CA

-Cons:

-- Node resources must be looked up before every node connection
+Cons: none (that I can think of)

 #### My choice: Option 2